CESNET/etlog/doc/notes.md

 ##### mac\_count

+Collection contains mapping of users and mac addresses, which they used for successful authentication, for every day.
+Address count and all used mac addreses are also available.

 Timestamp field is populated with artificial data, just to distint in which interval the record belongs.
 Inserted timestamp is javascript Date for corresponding day at 00:00:00:000 (hours, minutes, seconds, milliseconds).